aryankashyap7/CheatSheets-for-Developers/src/pages/sheet/html.md

 title: "HTML Cheatsheet"
 ---

+## Synopsis

+HTML is a markup language for creating web pages and web applications.
+With Cascading Style Sheets (CSS) and JavaScript, it forms a triad of cornerstone technologies for the World Wide Web.
+Web browsers receive HTML documents from a web server or from local storage and render the documents into multimedia web pages.
+HTML describes the structure of a web page semantically and originally included cues for the appearance of the document.

 ## Basic Tags of HTML

 > Tags are like keywords which defines that how web browser will format and display the content.